 Easy DIY Plantation Shutter Installation

 And when I say easy.
 I mean it.
-Come see how simple it was to install our Norman Woodlore Plantation Shutters from blinds.com and you’ll be ordering your own before you finish reading this.
+Come see how simple it was to install our Norman Woodlore Plantation Shutters from our collaboration partners at blinds.com and you’ll be ordering your own before you finish reading this.
 No joke.
 If I’d known how painless this was going to be I’d have ordered them a long time ago.

 You know how sometimes you build something up, then look back and think what was I nervous about?
 This was one of those times.